Higgins Park and Playfield Reserve Masterplan

 • Thank you for responding to my last question.
 So if options 1 or 2 are selected, can you tell me where the two locations are that the Town has identified could spatially accommodate the Raiders Junior Football Club?
 Also, can you please provide an estimate on the financial cost of the 'further planning and engagement process with the community' for those two locations that currently host other sporting clubs, if options 1 or 2 were selected?
 In addition to the financial cost, there would be time and emotional costs to members of those sporting clubs and the people that live near those locations.

-Emma72 asked over 3 years ago
+Emma72 asked about 4 years ago

 Thanks for your question.
 It is too early in the process to determine the financial cost of any further planning and engagement process, as this is dependent on the preferred option selected by Elected Members.